sustrik/libdill/man/tcp_close.md

 # DESCRIPTION

-TCP protocol is a reliable bytestream protocol for transporting data over network.
+TCP protocol is a reliable bytestream protocol for transporting dataover network.
 It is defined in RFC 793.

 This function closes a TCP socket cleanly.
-Unlike **hclose** it lets the peer know that it is shutting down and waits till the peer acknowledged the shutdown.
-If this terminal handshake cannot be done it returns error.
-The socket is closed even in the case of error.
+Unlike **hclose** it letsthe peer know that it is shutting down and waits till the peeracknowledged the shutdown.
+If this terminal handshake cannot bedone it returns error.
+The socket is closed even in the case oferror.

-It can also be used to close TCP listener socket in which case it's equivalent to calling **hclose**.
+It can also be used to close TCP listener socket in which case it'sequivalent to calling **hclose**.

 **s**: The TCP socket.